Milovane/RPG/README.md

 |Dexterity|Ranger, Rogue|
 |Intelligence|Mage|

-The last display function that can be called is a method that returns a string with a heros:
+The last display function that can be called is a method that returns a string with information on the hero.
+The string contains: <br />
 • Name <br />
 • Class<br />
 • Level<br />